Ministry by Text, LLC Terms of Service

 - physically dismantling by methods of crushing, disassembling, or otherwise destroying the Data and rendering same entirely and completely inaccessible to ensure that the platforms have been physically destroyed and that no Data can be accessed.

 - Any systems that have been used to process, store, or transmit Data that is considered Confidential Information, or considered sensitive in any way, shall not be released from MBT until the equipment has been sanitized and all stored information has been completely cleared.

 5.4.
 Security Breach.
-MBT warrants that it has established and will maintain safeguards against the loss of or unauthorized access to Partner provided Non-Public Personal Information (“NPI”), as that term is defined by the Federal Trade Commission.
+MBT warrants that it has established and will maintain safeguards against the loss of or unauthorized access to Partner provided Non-Public Personal Information (“NPI”), which shall mean for purposes of the use of MBT services to be any information relating to an identified or identifiable natural person.
 MBT shall maintain the integrity of NPI in its possession in accordance with any federal or state law privacy mandates.